chrisvmiller/randomlyunique/content/data/2018/six-degrees-of-captain-america.md

 After dusting off my old Computer Science 101 textbook, I defined a character's connectedness as the average minimum distance (found via a breadth first search) to every node within the graph.
-With this definition in hand, Marvel's top ten most connected characters in order are:
+With this definition in hand, Marvel's top five most connected characters in order are:

 <center>

 CAPTAIN AMERICA <br>
 SPIDER-MAN
 IRON MAN
 THING
 MR. FANTASTIC
-HUMAN TORCH
-WOLVERINE
-SCARLET WITCH
-BEAST
-THOR

 </center>